 Orientations to teaching science (OTS): This component represents teachers' beliefs about goals and objectives for teaching science at different grade levels.
 In addition, it acts as an important amplifier and filter that mediates teachers to reflect their subject-specific professional knowledge into classroom practice (Gess-Newsome, 2015).

-Knowledge about students’ understanding (KSU): This component represents teachers 'conceptualization of their students' misconceptions, learning difficulties, motivations, and prior knowledge about a particular topic.
-KSU shows that the teachers care about the development of their students' scientific knowledge.
+Knowledge about 'students' understanding (KSU): This component represents teachers 'conceptualization of their students' misconceptions, learning difficulties, motivations, and prior knowledge about a particular topic.
+KSU shows that the teachers care about developing their students' scientific knowledge.

-Knowledge about science curriculum (KSC): This component expresses the knowledge of teachers about curriculum available to teach a particular subject (Grossman, 1990).
+Knowledge about science curriculum (KSC): This component expresses teachers' knowledge about the curriculum available to teach a particular subject (Grossman, 1990).
 KSC enables the teacher to establish more coherent relationships between the subject context and general and specific objectives.

-Knowledge about instructional strategies (KISR): This component represents to teachers' discipline-specific strategies and subject-specific (activities and representations) strategies during teaching.
+Knowledge about instructional strategies (KISR): This component represents teachers' discipline-specific strategies and subject-specific (activities and representations) strategies during teaching.
 Accordingly, teachers need to integrate general strategies and techniques into the subject area they teach.

-Knowledge about assessment of science learning (KAs): This component includes the dimensions that are important for evaluation and the knowledge that the teacher has about the methods to be used during evaluation.
+Knowledge about assessment of science learning (KAs): This component includes the dimensions that are important for evaluation and the teacher's knowledge about the methods to be used during evaluation.
 For this, teachers need to know well what and how to evaluate.

-PCK is not only subject-specific, but also consists of a dynamic structure that sees knowing as a part of action (Gess-Newsome et al., 2019).
-On the other hand, it depends not only on which components are required for a subject, but also on how and to what extent these components interact with each other (Abell, 2008).
+PCK is not only subject-specific but also consists of a dynamic structure that sees knowledge as a part of the action (Gess-Newsome et al., 2019).
+On the other hand, it depends not only on which components are required for a subject but also on how and to what extent these components interact with each other (Abell, 2008).
 The more relationships a teacher has between PCK components, the stronger the interaction between related components.
-Therefore, the level of interactions between these five PCK components reflects a qualified teaching.
+Therefore, the level of interactions between these five PCK components reflects qualified teaching.
 In other words, the balanced and consistent interaction of all components with each other is an indicator of quality teaching (Park, 2019).
 Taking this significance into account, Park and Oliver (2008) proposed a pentagon model to show the potential progress of any of these five components.
 According to the researchers, the knowledge interactions before and after teaching determine the structure of PCK.

 As in many areas, PCK is important in early childhood science teaching, but it is not sufficient alone.
-Early childhood educators have argued that curriculum and learning areas should be integrated through child-centred epistemologies (Gunn et al., 2021; Karabon, 2021).
-But the immediate and unwritten nature of learning in early childhood education has complicate this further.
+Early childhood educators have argued that curriculum and learning areas should be integrated through child-centered epistemologies (Gunn et al., 2021; Karabon, 2021).
+But the immediate and unwritten nature of learning in early childhood education has complicated this further.
 To overcome this, early childhood science teachers should internalize and integrate content and pedagogy well (Barenthien & Dunekacke, 2021; Graue et al., 2015).
-Barenthien et al., (2020) suggest that PCK for early childhood science teaching is a product of teachers' content-based conceptualizations and pedagogical strategies.
-For this reason, preschool teachers need to integrate content, pedagogy and teaching contexts with appropriate curriculum materials in order to improve their science-specific PCKs.
+Barenthien et al. (2020) suggest that PCK for early childhood science teaching is a product of teachers' content-based conceptualizations and pedagogical strategies.
+For this reason, pre-school teachers need to integrate content, pedagogy, and teaching contexts with appropriate curriculum materials to improve their science-specific PCKs.

 The Context of This Study

-The fundamental nature of this study is to reveal how epistemological beliefs about learning and teaching influence the pedagogical conceptualizations of the early childhood science teaching.
-As stated before, the preschool teachers with high epistemological beliefs and PCKs are needed for a qualified early childhood science teaching (e.g., Gropen et al., 2017; Neuman & Danielson, 2021).
-Based on this perspective, it is considered important to describe how preschool teachers integrate their current epistemological orientations into their science teaching activities for a qualified early childhood education.
+The fundamental nature of this study is to reveal how epistemological beliefs about learning and teaching influence the pedagogical conceptualizations of early childhood science teaching.
+As stated before, pre-school teachers with firm epistemological beliefs and PCKs are needed for qualified early childhood science teaching (e.g., Gropen et al., 2017; Neuman & Danielson, 2021).
+Based on this perspective, it is considered important to describe how pre-school teachers integrate their current epistemological orientations into their science teaching activities for qualified early childhood education.